icecube/icetray-public/cmake/resources/docs/tools/boost.rst

 boost python bindings library
 -----------------------------

-Currently, boost_python libraries are automatically built against the system python.
-No special instructions are needed.

 There is a history of missteps regarding this library and the toolset.
 We appear to have converged on a good solution.

-That history is, in chronological order:
+In chronological order:

 1. Python (2.3.5) was in the toolset, and the boost_python library was built by the boost port against this python.
 I don't recall at this